-Some of the annual conferences at Osgoode include: Conférence annuelle Jean-Gabriel Castel, Graduate Law Students Association (GLSA) Conference, International CLPE Conference, The Toronto Group for the Study of International, Transnational and Comparative Law, Annual Graduate Student Conferences offered at programs across campus.
+Some of the annual conferences at Osgoode include: the Graduate Law Students Association (GLSA) Conference, the International Comparative Research in Law and Political Economy (CLPE) Conference, and The Toronto Group for the Study of International, Transnational and Comparative Law Annual Conference.

-The graduate program provides funding for graduate students to present and participate in scholarly conferences and events.
-Funds support a variety of opportunities for students including, but not limited to participation at the Association of Transnational Law Schools (ATLAS), Canadian Association of Law Teachers (CALT) and other legally focussed conferences that our graduate students present and attend at.
+Each year, the Graduate Program in Law provides funding for graduate students to present and participate in scholarly conferences and events allowing students to showcase their research.
+Funds support a variety of opportunities for students including, but not limited to participation at the Association of Transnational Law Schools (ATLAS), Canadian Association of Law Teachers (CALT) and other legally focused conferences.

-Osgoode is a founding member of the Association of Transnational Law Schools (ATLAS), an association of 10 university law schools from around the world.
-Every year, ATLAS provides leading doctoral students with an opportunity to meet at an ATLAS institution to attend sessions on substantive issues and research methodology.
+Osgoode is a founding member of the Association of Transnational Law Schools (ATLAS), an association of several university law schools from around the world.
+ATLAS provides leading doctoral students with an opportunity to meet at an ATLAS institution to attend sessions on substantive issues and research methodology.
 Osgoode graduate students work together with students from the other ATLAS institutions to develop and enhance their scholarship and make new and lasting research connections as a foundation for their careers.
-The content of the Atlas initiative involves students’ extended communication with their student counterparts at the other schools, and a summer “Agora” where these same students meet for an intensive three-week exchange of ideas and perspectives.

 Research Centres within Osgoode: